Riverside Product Liability Attorney

 Types of Product Liability

 Believing that the use of a product caused harm isn’t enough to win a lawsuit.
-Successful plaintiffs must build a solid legal case.
+Successful plaintiffs must build a solid legal case against defective consumer products.
 In California, there are two legal theories that can be used as the foundation for a product liability case: negligence or strict liability.

 Negligence is any action or inaction that sets the stage for a company’s failure to meet its legal duty of care.
 A lawsuit based on negligence must offer convincing evidence that a company was negligent in its design, creation, or manufacture of the product that caused harm.
 This negligence might take the form of poor employee training, inadequate manufacturing regulations, shoddy safety protocols, improper material sourcing, or any similar failure that ultimately results in a defective product landing in the hands of consumers.

 With a strict liability suit, the focus is on a defect in the product.
-There’s no need to show negligence on behalf of the company if you can prove that a product that caused injury or damage has one of the following types of defects:
+There’s no need to show negligence on behalf of the company if you can prove that product defects caused injury or damage has one of the following ways:

 - Design defects.
 Flaws in an item’s design, design defects make a product inherently unsafe.
 A product that catches fire when left in the sun or places an infant in a position that increases the danger of Sudden Infant Death Syndrome may have a design flaw.